 IRENA Urges Diversified Investment to Accelerate Global Energy Transition

 IRENA's assessment of global efforts to limit global warming to 1.5 degrees Celsius reveals that the energy transition is currently “off-track.”
-The agency strongly recommends increasing investments in and diversifying the funding sources, urging both governments and private investors to contribute more substantially.
+The agency strongly recommends increasing investments in renewable energy and diversifying the funding sources, urging both governments and private investors to contribute more substantially.

 See also: IRENA Calls for Ambitious Target of Adding 1000GW Annually in Global Renewable Energy Deployment by 2030